How do we keep our market booth display zero waste?

 Baskets from Goodwill

-Both of these baskets were found at my local Goodwill.
-They’re the perfect size for displaying our Swedish dishcloths and our Umutima Heart Bags and I’m so happy I found them.
+Both of these wicker baskets were found at my local Goodwill.
+They’re the ~perfect~ size for displaying our Swedish dishcloths and our Umutima Heart Bags and I’m so happy I found them.

 Vintage Camping Chairs as Shelves

-Okay these ones are definitely the coolest part of the setup.
+Okay so these might actually be the coolest part of the setup.

-They’re totally plastic-free and fold flat so they’re super easy to transport to and from markets.
+They’re totally plastic-free and fold flat so they’re super easy to transport to and from events.

-I’m so in love with these chairs and couldn’t imagine a booth setup without them.
+I’m so in love with these chairs and absolutely couldn’t imagine a booth setup without them.

 Chalkboard Frame from Goodwill

-I found this frame at Goodwill nearly a decade ago.
+I found this gorgeous frame at Goodwill over a decade ago, while I was still in college.

-At that time, it was white, and I fell in love with the design.
-It was hung in several kitchens as a meal planning board before finding its new home as part of our zero waste display.
+At that time, it was white, and I just absolutely fell in love with the design.
+I replaced the print that was inside with the chalkboard, and it hung in many a kitchen as a meal planning board before finding its new home as part of our zero waste display.

-It’s also undergone a few paint jobs in its day before becoming the beautiful blue it is now, and as it gets towed to and from markets a little more of the previous paint color starts to come out.
+The frame has undergone a few paint jobs before becoming the beautiful blue that it is now, and as it gets towed to and from markets a little more of the previous paint color starts to come out.

 I love this frame and no matter where this business takes me, it will always be by my side.